William Crotch: Adult life

 Crotch was for a time organist at Christ Church, Oxford, from which he was later to graduate with a Bachelor of Music degree.
 His first attempt at an oratorio, The Captivity of Judah, was played at Trinity Hall, Cambridge on 4 June 1789 when he was 14.
 His most successful—and largest scale—composition was the oratorio Palestine (1812), after which he mainly returned to smaller scale works.
 He may have composed the Westminster Chimes in 1793, which are played by Big Ben each time it strikes the hour.

 In 1797, Crotch became Heather Professor of Music at Oxford University, and in 1799 he acquired a doctorate in music.
 While at Oxford, he became acquainted with the musician and artist John Malchair, and took up sketching.
 He followed Malchair's style in recording the exact time and date of each of his pictures, and when he met the artist John Constable in London in 1805, he passed the habit along to the more famous artist.

 In 1822 he was appointed to the Royal Academy of Music as its first principal, but resigned ten years later.
 Among his notable pupils were William Sterndale Bennett, Lucy Anderson, Stephen Codman, George Job Elvey, Cipriani Potter, and Charles Kensington Salaman.
 In 1834, to commemorate the installation of the Duke of Wellington as chancellor of the University of Oxford.
 Crotch composed his oratorio The Captivity of Judah.
 This 1834 work bears little resemblance to the oratorio of the same title he wrote as a child, in 1789.
 It was set to the same text as the earlier version, but is otherwise completely different.
 It received two complete performances during the composer's lifetime and was never published.

 Crotch spent his last years at his son's house in Taunton, Somerset, where he died in 1847.
 He was buried in the churchyard of St Peter and St Paul in Bishop's Hull, just outside Taunton.

+Two grandsons of William Crotch became eminent entomologists: George Robert Crotch and his brother William Duppa Crotch.